Urban rail in the United Kingdom: Cardiff

 The Valley Lines network of eight lines (Cardiff Bay Line, City Line, Coryton Line, Maesteg Line, Merthyr Line, Rhondda Line, Rhymney Line and Vale of Glamorgan Line) incorporates 20 stations in Cardiff, the capital of Wales, and 61 in surrounding towns and villages.
 Its hubs are Cardiff Queen Street and Cardiff Central.
 Train frequencies are up to every five minutes.
 The Ebbw Valley Railway also carries commuters to the capital.

 Transport for Wales operates the stations and services.
 In February 2008, the Ebbw Valley Railway re-opened after 45 years with an hourly service to Cardiff Central.
 Until the line's closure in 1962, passengers had had to change at Newport.

 The Maesteg line is incorporated into the wider network: trains continue to Cheltenham Spa from Cardiff Central.
 The Vale of Glamorgan Line serves Cardiff Airport.

 However, the network neglects large residential areas in the south-west and east of Cardiff, although the South Wales Main Line runs through these areas without any stations.
 These areas include Caerau in the south-west and Rumney and St Mellons in the east.

 Between 1995 and 2001, the network (except the Maesteg Line) was operated by Valley Lines.
 It then became part of the Wales & Borders franchise before becoming part of the Arriva Trains Wales franchise in 2003, and subsequently the KeolisAmey Wales franchise in 2018.

 Since 2021, works on the South Wales Metro have taken place to transform the Valley Lines into a Light Metro service, with brand new larger trains and much more frequent services.
 Electrification began in 2021 for the new trains which will run at a core frequency of 18 trains per hour.

 Edinburgh

 ScotRail operates four commuter lines (with 40 stations) in and around the Scottish capital: the North Clyde Line, the Borders Railway, the Edinburgh to Dunblane Line and the Fife Circle Line.
 Edinburgh Waverley and Haymarket are the city's two major stations with connections to mainline services.

 A project to open a rail link to Edinburgh Airport was cancelled in September 2007 by the Scottish Government in favour of construction of an Edinburgh Gateway station at nearby Gogar, which connects with the Edinburgh tram network to take passengers to the terminal.
 A proposal to re-open the Edinburgh suburban railway line has been made by campaigning groups.

+Exeter

+Exeter serves as the regional hub for rail transport in Devon.
+There are 8 suburban stations and two main-line stations within the city limits (Exeter St Davids and Exeter Central), with many more in the Greater Exeter area.